ShubhamSolanki24/appUI/README.md

 # appUI
-This is a basic ui for redeeming coins and earn rewards application.
+This is a basic ui for redeeming coins and earn rewards in an application.